Should I root my Android phone

 Advanced App Manager

-The Android app manager does its job well and has a clean interface, but for some tasks, it is not really great.
+The Android app manager does its job well and has a clean interface, but for some tasks, it is very limited

 There are alternative programs that can help to accomplish some tasks more easily, some do not require administrative privileges, but then tend to be limited too.